-)-- October 7 – 13th is OCD Awareness Week, an annual event that was started by the International OCD Foundation (IOCDF) to change popular misconceptions about obsessive compulsive disorder (OCD).
-Thanks to community programs and events around the globe, OCD Awareness Week has continued to grow.
-This year, to kick-off #OCDweek, the IOCDF will invite members of the broader mental health community to come together at the National Mall in Washington, DC to advocate and raise awareness at the Mental Health Advocacy Capital Walk.
+This year, to kick-off OCD Awareness Week, the International OCD Foundation (IOCDF) will invite members of the broader mental health community, including related mental health organizations, to come together at the National Mall in Washington D.C. to advocate and raise awareness at the Mental Health Advocacy Capital Walk.

 Last year, the IOCDF and OCD Mid-Atlantic hosted the first-ever OCD Capital Walk as part of OCD Awareness Week.
 This year, they are building upon this movement by creating walk that not only advocates for OCD, but mental health as a whole.

 “We feel that the walk will add tremendous momentum to OCD Awareness Week by inviting all members of the mental health community to come together in one place with the goal of raising awareness and advocating for resources, not only for OCD and related disorders, but for mental health as a whole,” said Jeff Szymanski, PhD, executive director of the International OCD Foundation.

 According to the National Alliance on Mental Illness, 1 in 5 adults in the US experiences mental illness in a given year, and 18% of adults in the US have experienced an anxiety disorder such as OCD, PTSD, and phobias.
 It is critical that anyone and everyone who experiences mental illness has access to the resources and support that they need in order to manage these conditions and live full and productive lives.